-Clause Objectives Standards Assessment and Comments Local parks within 400 metres safe walking However, it is considered to distance of at least 95 percent of all dwellings. achieve the latter objectives: Where not designed to include active open It is provided along a space, local parks should be generally 1 stream/water body. hectare in area and suitably dimensioned and It is linked to existing public designed to provide for their intended use and open space. to allow easy adaptation in response to It is integrated with changing community preferences. encumbered land that is Additional small local parks or public squares in 26 activity centres and higher density residential recreation. areas.
-Suitable for both passive and Active open space of a least 8 hectares in area active recreation (intended within 1 kilometre of 95 percent of all dwellings use). that is: Maximises passive Suitably dimensioned and designed to provide surveillance for the intended use, buffer areas around It is integrated with urban sporting fields and passive open space water management systems, Sufficient to incorporate two football/cricket waterways and other water ovals bodies.
-Appropriate for the intended use in terms of Will incorporate cultural quality and orientation features (Cairn).
-Located on flat land (which can be cost 8 effectively graded) Located with access to, or making provision for, a recycled or sustainable water supply Adjoin schools and other community facilities where practical Designed to achieve sharing of space between sports.
-Linear parks and trails along waterways,
+Clause Objectives Standards Assessment and Comments Local parks within 400 metres safe walking However, it is considered to distance of at least 95 percent of all dwellings. achieve the latter objectives: Where not designed to include active open It is provided along a space, local parks should be generally 1 stream/water body. hectare in area and suitably dimensioned and It is linked to existing public designed to provide for their intended use and open space. to allow easy adaptation in response to It is integrated with changing community preferences. encumbered land that is Additional small local parks or public squares in accessible for public activity centres and higher density residential recreation. areas.
+Suitable for both passive and Active open space of a least 8 hectares in area active recreation (intended within 1 kilometre of 95 percent of all dwellings use). that is, Maximises passive Suitably dimensioned and designed to provide surveillance for the intended use, buffer areas around It is integrated with urban sporting fields and passive open space water management systems, Sufficient to incorporate two football/cricket waterways and other water ovals podies Appropriate for the Intended use in terms of Will incorporate cultural quality and orientation features (Caim).
+Located on flat land (which can be cost effectively graded) Located with access to, or making provision for. a recycled or sustainable water supply Adjoin schools and other community facilities Adjoin schools and other community facilities Wildle placuted Designed to achieve sharing of space between shorts. eventage and trails along water and

-Clause Objectives Standards Assessment and Comments vegetation corridors and road reserves within 1 kilometre of 95 percent of all dwellings.
-Public open space should: Be provided along foreshores, streams and permanent water bodies.
-Be linked to existing or proposed future public open spaces where appropriate.
-Be integrated with floodways and encumbered and that is accessful for nithin recreation.
-Be suitable for the intended use.
-Be of an area and dimensions to allow easy adaptation to different uses in response to changing community active and passive recreational preferences.
-Maximise passive surveillance.
-Be integrated with urban water management systems, waterways and other water bodies.
-Incorporate natural and cultural features where appropriate.
-56.06 Access and Mobility Management 56.06-1 Integrated mobility objectives Standard C14 An application for a subdivision must include a plan of the layout of the neighbourhood that meets the objectives of: Clause 56.06-2 Walking and cycling network.
+Clause Objectives Standards Assessment and Comments vegetation corridors and road reserves within 1 kilometre of 95 percent of all dwellings Public open space should: Be provided along foreshores, streams and permanent water bodies.
+Be linked to existing or proposed future public. spen spaces where appropriate Be integrated with floodways and encumbered land that is accessible for public recreation.
+Be suitable for the intended use Be of an area and dimensions to allow easy adaptation to different uses in response to changing community active and passive recreational preferences.
+Maximise passive surveillance Be integrated with urban water management systems, waterways and other water bodies.
+Incorporate natural and cultural features where appropriate 56.06 Access and Mobility Management 56.06-1 Integrated mobility objectives Standard C14 An application for a subdivision must include a plan of the layout of the neighbourhood that meets the objectives of: Clause 56.06-2 Walking and cycling network.
 Clause 56.06-4 Neighbourhood street network.
 Satisfied

 Clause Objectives Standards Assessment and Comments

 56.06-2 Walking Standard C15 The proposal will provide for links

-and cycling The walking and cycling network should be to existing pedestrian/cycling into
+and cycling - to existing pedestrian/cycling into

-network designed to: the Township.
+network · · · the Township.
 This will be

-objectives Implement any relevant regional and local accessible to people with
+objectives ٠ accessible to people with

 walking and cycling strategy, plan or policy for disabilities.

-the area set out in this scheme.
+חוב פובם פכן המרוון חופ פתובווני

 Link to any existing pedestrian and cycling

-networks.
+Helworks

 Provide safe walkable distances to activity

 centres, community facilities, public transport

 stops and public open spaces.

 Provide an interconnected and continuous

 network of safe, efficient and convenient

 footpaths, shared paths, cycle paths and cycle

 lanes based primarily on the network of arterial

 roads, neighbourhood streets and regional

 public open spaces.

 Provide direct cycling routes for regional

 journeys to major activity centres, community

 facilities, public transport and other regional

 activities and for regional recreational cycling.

 Ensure safe street and road crossings including

 the provision of traffic controls where required.

 Provide an appropriate level of priority for

 pedestrians and cyclists.

 Have natural surveillance along streets and

-from abutting dwellings and be designed for
+from abutting divellings and be designed for

 personal safety and security particularly at

-night.
+mignition of the second

-Be accessible to beople with disabilities.
+entire the second of all second and